-(b) Where the offeree company has entered into such a dealing arrangement before the start of the offer period or an offeror has entered into such a dealing arrangement before the announcement that first identifies it as an offeror, details of the arrangement must be included in the announcement that commences the offer period or the announcement that first identifies the offeror (as the case may be).

-(c) Where a person acting in concert with the offeree company has entered into such a dealing arrangement before the start of the offer period or a person acting in concert with an offeror has entered into such a dealing arrangement before the announcement that first identifies the offeror, that person must make an announcement, giving all relevant details of the dealing arrangement, in accordance with Rule 2.9 as soon as possible after the commencement of the offer period or the announcement that first identifies the offeror (as the case may be).

-(d) Details of dealing arrangements must also be included in Opening Position Disclosures and Dealing Disclosures as required by Note 5 above.

-7. Time for calculating a person's interests etc.

-(a) Under Rule 8.3(a), an Opening Position Disclosure is required if the person is interested in 1% or more of any class of relevant securities of the offeree company or any securities exchange offeror at the time of the announcement that commences the offer period or the time of the announcement that first identifies an offeror (as the case may be).

-(b) Under Rule 8.3(b), a Dealing Disclosure is required if the person dealing is interested in 1% or more of any class of relevant securities of the offeree company or any securities exchange offeror at midnight on the date of the dealing or was so interested at midnight on the previous business day.

-(c) A person will be treated as interested in relevant securities for the purposes of this Note 7, and Rule 8 generally, if he has disposed of an interest in relevant securities before midnight on the date in question but there exists an agreement, arrangement or understanding, formal or informal, of any nature (but not itself amounting to an interest in the securities) as a result of which he is entitled, or would expect to be able, to acquire an interest in the securities concerned (or equivalent securities) thereafter.

-(d) The interests, short positions, rights to subscribe, dealing arrangements and securities borrowing and lending positions to be disclosed under paragraphs (ii), (iii), (vi) and (vii) of Note 5(a) on Rule 8 are those existing or outstanding at midnight on the day immediately preceding the date on which the disclosure is made (except in the case of a Dealing Disclosure made on the same day as the dealing concerned, when the interests etc. to be disclosed are those existing or outstanding immediately following the dealing taking place).
+- (b) Where the offeree company has entered into such a dealing arrangement before the start of the offer period or an offeror has entered into such a dealing arrangement before the announcement that first identifies it as an offeror, details of the arrangement must be included in the announcement that commences the offer period or the announcement that first identifies the offeror (as the case may be). - (c) Where a person acting in concert with the offeree company has entered into such a dealing arrangement before the start of the offer period or a person acting in concert with an offeror has entered into such a dealing arrangement before the announcement that first identifies the offeror, that person must make an announcement, giving all relevant details of the dealing arrangement, in accordance with Rule 2.9 as soon as possible after the commencement of the offer period or the announcement that first identifies the offeror (as the case may be). - (d) Details of dealing arrangements must also be included in Opening Position Disclosures and Dealing Disclosures as required by Note 5 above. - 7.
+Time for calculating a person's interests etc. - (a) Under Rule 8.3(a), an Opening Position Disclosure is required if the person is interested in 1% or more of any class of relevant securities of any party to the offer (other than a cash offeror) at the time of the announcement that commences the offer period or the time of the announcement that first identifies an offeror (as the case may be). - (b) Under Rule 8.3(b), a Dealing Disclosure is required if the person dealing is interested in 1% or more of any class of relevant securities of any party to the offer (other than a cash offeror) at midnight on the date of the dealing or was so interested at midnight on the previous business day. - (c) A person will be treated as interested in relevant securities for the purposes of this Note 7, and Rule 8 generally, if he has disposed of an interest in relevant securities before midnight on the date in question but there exists an agreement, arrangement or understanding, formal or informal, of any nature (but not itself amounting to an interest in the securities) as a result of which he is entitled, or would expect to be able, to acquire an interest in the securities concerned (or equivalent securities) thereafter. - (d) The interests, short positions, rights to subscribe, dealing arrangements, securities borrowing and lending positions, irrevocable commitments and letters of intent to be disclosed under paragraphs (ii), (iii), (vi), (vii) and (viii) of Note 5(a) on Rule 8 are those existing or outstanding at midnight on the day immediately preceding the date on which the disclosure is made (except in the case of a Dealing Disclosure made on the same day as the dealing concerned, when the interests etc. to be disclosed are those existing or outstanding immediately following the dealing taking place).